 Green Chemistry: Confessions of a Tree-Hugger

-Recent graduate, SooYeon Kwon, talks about her introduction and committment to green chemistry from day three at Gordon.
+Recent graduate, SooYeon Kwon, talks about her introduction and commitment to green chemistry from day three at Gordon.

 "My third day of classes at Gordon, I went to see my newest professor, Professor Irv Levy in the Chemistry Department.
 Honestly, my initial motive was to seek an impressive research project to include on my resume (already thinking about the application process for graduate school).
 With all the enthusiasm of a budding scientist, I knocked on the door to his lab and asked if I could assist with any research.